team-sisyphus-project/crm-tool/doc/developer/prod-01-manual-deploy.md

 ## Supabase Configuration

-To configure Supabase, please have a look at [dedicated configuration guide](./supabase-configuration.md).
+This guide assumes you have already configured your Supabase instance.
+Id you did not, please have a look at the [dedicated configuration guide](./dev-01-supabase-configuration.md).

 ## Testing Production Mode